mifi/lossless-cut/issues.md

 - Undo/redo segments doesn't work through the top menu.
 This is a [known issue](https://github.com/mifi/lossless-cut/issues/610) that I don't know how to fix.
 Please use the keyboard shortcuts instead (<kbd>CTRL</kbd>/<kbd>CMD</kbd>+<kbd>Z</kbd> and <kbd>CTRL</kbd>+<kbd>Y</kbd> / <kbd>CMD</kbd>+<kbd>SHIFT</kbd>+<kbd>Z</kbd>).

+## File not supported

+If you're getting a message saying that the file must be converted to a supported format, this means that LosslessCut's built-in player isn't able to play back the particular file.
+As a work-around LosslessCut has an FFmpeg-assisted software decoding playback which can be enabled from the menu: *File -> Convert to supported format*.

 ## Low quality / blurry playback

 Some formats or codecs are not natively supported, so they will play back with a lower quality.
 You may convert these files to a supported codec from the File menu, see [#88](https://github.com/mifi/lossless-cut/issues/88).